gerardpc/python-course/docs/programming/python_libraries/pandas.md

 ```

 !!!note
-    Although Series are 1D, nothing prevents use from converting a Pandas Series into a Pandas DataFrame.
+    Although Series are 1D, nothing prevents us from converting a Pandas Series into a Pandas DataFrame.
     This is often very convenient since DataFrames and Series do not have the same methods available.

 ### Reading/writing dataframes